-1. Rain Going Straight in from the Top
+- Rain Going Straight in from the Top

-Chimneys without covers get a lot of rain falling straight down into them.
+If you are wondering why your chimney leaks when it rains, chimneys without covers get a lot of rain falling straight down into them.
 A chimney cover makes sense to most people.
 Not only does it keep the rain out, but it keeps birds, animals, and debris out.
 The greatest value of the chimney cover is really keeping everything out that could block the chimney, which can cause CO poisoning.
 While it’s true that sometimes an uncovered flue can be the source of water problems, most often, the reason for a leak is only when the liner is metal.

-2. Cracks in the Chimney Crown
+- Cracks in the Chimney Crown

 The chimney crown is the cement part on top of the chimney.
 The bricks go up around the tile flue liners, but at the top, you need something to stop the rain and snow from just falling in around the tiles.
 The very purpose of the chimney crown is to keep the rain out.
 Cracks in the chimney crown can happen from the shifting of the structure or from shrinkage going back to when the crown was put on.
 When your crown has cracks, the water goes right through those cracks.

-3. Chimney Flashing Causes Leaks
+- Chimney Flashing Causes Leaks

+Have you ever wondered what is placed around a chimney to prevent leaks?
+The answer is flashing.
 The flashing is what keeps water from going into the place where the brick structure comes through the roof.
 There is a gap between the bricks, and the roof and water will pour through that hole if it’s not sealed up.
 Flashing is often aluminum that goes in between a couple bricks and bends to go on top of the shingles.
 Often waterproof material and tar are used to seal those spots.
 Neither flashing nor tar last forever.

-4. Bricks Can Seep Water
+- Bricks Can Seep Water

 Bricks and mortar both pass water.
 The problem is the same as with the crown, the freezing, and thawing all winter with resulting damage, which causes leaks in the house.
 When water is absorbed into a brick or a mortar joint in the summertime, the water usually dries out after a while.
 The exceptions would be when that area is in the shade, and those walls stay wet.

-5. Chimney Leaks That Aren’t Chimney Leaks
+- Chimney Leaks That Aren’t Chimney Leaks

 Sometimes, a leak starts in a different place but finds its way to the chimney, and then visibly enters the inside of a room at the point of the chimney.